farrokhi/fsipd/README.md

 fsipd - Fake SIP Daemon

 fsipd is a minimal SIP honeypot.
-It listens on TCP/UDP 5060 (ipv4 as well as IPv6 if available) and logs all incoming SIP requests along with SRC/DST Source and Port in CSV format.
+It listens on TCP/UDP 5060 (IPv4 as well as IPv6 if available) and logs all incoming SIP requests along with SRC/DST IP Addresses and Port numbers in CSV format.

 ## LOG Format

-Incoming packets are logged in CSV format in "fsipd.log".
+Incoming packets are logged in CSV format in `fsipd.log`.
 Log format is described below:

 ```
 epoch timestamp, protocol, src ip, src port, "message"